 online magazine for contemporary art

-A Cat's Guide to Internet Freedom, to be published in spring 2020
+A Cat's Guide to Internet Freedom (working title), to be published in 2020.
+Due to Coronovirus, postponed until autumn.

 Für einen digitalen Humanismus, in Leipziger Schriften, Eine Sammlung philosophischer Aufsätze, 2018

 Uneins, tape, Michael Barthel, clandestine compositions, 2016.
-You can hear my voice on several duets, all composed by Michael, who is a poet and sound artist, playing with Berlin slang.
+You can hear my voice on several duets, all composed by Michael in which we play with our East-Berliner dialect.

 Hanns Heinz Ewers: Le machin qui clignote, in Amer Enfants, Les Ames d'Atala, 2010.
 The publication is a translation to French that I made and that the editors have revised.
-The orginal text was published in 1903 and is called Das blinkende Ding.
+The orginal text was published in 1922 and is called Das blinkende Ding.
+In the book you can find an extensive biography about Ewers by Ian Geay.

 The thesis discusses the use of cartography and mapping by contemporary artists.
 It divides maps in contemporary art into ideological and non-ideological maps and discusses in particular the ideological map in the works of Bureau d’Etudes, Marisa Yiu, Marc Lombardi and Multiplicity, a group around the architect Stefano Boeri.
 The thesis finds that the use of such ideological maps is similar to the process of hacking as it constitutes an appropriation process of a changing world and its processes – which lack the existence of an atlas or operating manual.
 Thus, by mapping this changing territory, cartography not only helps to understand and make the invisible visible, but also to position oneself on or outside of the map.